fourfeatherz/DS2002SP26/README.md

 - You may collaborate as allowed by the assignment.
 - You may discuss approaches and debug together.
-- You may NOT copy/paste someone else’s finished notebook or text.
+- You may NOT copy/paste someone else’s finished notebook or text UNLESS you are working in a group.
+I'll let you know when.

 When in doubt: ask in Teams.